karthikeyanrathore/nginx-notes-test/readme.md

 ```bash
 docker-compose down -v; docker-compose build;docker-compose up
 ```
-See spec/openapi.yml to test all the RestfulAPI's.
+See spec/openapi.yml to test all the API's locally.

 ## How to enter postgres container for debuggging?